henrique-eguchi/challenges/README.md

 ### Jan 23

-- Added sort by capacity implementation
+- Added sort by capacity implementation (as asked on pair programming)